Advice on growing your business from Lord Sugar and Piers Morgan

 It’s strange to think that Lord Alan Sugar and Piers Morgan, two people who seem poles apart, were, only a few weeks ago, sitting in a room together dolling out savvy business advice to the masses but that’s exactly what happened.
 The event in question?
 Climbcon, a dynamic and ‘inspiration first’ business event where industry leaders tell success hungry audiences how they made it big and what others can do to follow in their footsteps.

 Whilst one is a globally recognised journalist and social-political commentator, and the other a self-made billionaire and host of one of the most successful reality TV shows in the world, they are more similar than you might think.
 After all, both have experienced massive success and can draw on their early experiences to help other entrepreneurs stay motivated whilst scaling up.
 Here’s the advice they offer our readers on entrepreneurship and hitting it big.

-Alan Sugar, (AS): When you start to get sales coming in for the first time, it’s really exciting.
+Business Advice, (BA): How can business owners expand their team without taking out a loan?Alan Sugar, (AS):when you start to get sales coming in for the first time, it’s really exciting.
 But it’s hard to know when it’s the right time to expand your team to keep up with the new demand.
 The key is that you don’t need to go big right away.
 It’s ok to start small, sometimes even only with only one employee, and build the business up slowly.

 BA: What advice can you give to people who are making the transition from employee to business owner?AS:?Work hard obviously!
 It’s a competitive market out there, whatever sector you’re operating in.
 However, quality is the most important thing you need to build yourself a solid reputation when you’re starting out.

 BA: What can entrepreneurs do to stay motivated whilst they’re working on making their business profitable Piers Morgan, (PM): Retaining your passion is important.
 If you don’t have the passion then you won’t have the hunger to get out of bed in the morning.

 The businesses you see that are successful have passionate people behind them.
 If you look at Rupert Murdoch, he has an absolute visceral love for print media.
 He can talk about for hours.

 Look at Donald Trump, he loves real estate.
 Before he became president, he lived and breathed it.
 Ask yourself, do you have a passion for what you do?
 Or is it just a job?

-PM: Yes, you need luck.
+BA: Is achieving success down to luck or right place, right time?PM: Yes, you need luck.
 The old saying is the harder you work, the luckier you get.
 I always say that I worked harder than most of the people I worked with when I was a young journalist.
 If you work hard, you make your own luck.